 According to the CPSC, there are about 300 fatalities and 21,800 residential fires each year that are caused by portable and fixed space heaters.
 Fuel-burning space heaters can pose a hazard by causing carbon monoxide poisoning and indoor air pollution due to improper venting or incomplete combustion.
 Carbon monoxide is a toxic, colorless, odorless and tasteless gas.
 Even though it has no detectable odor, CO is often mixed with other gases that do have an odor.
 So, you can inhale carbon monoxide right along with gases that you can smell and not even know that CO is present.

 If you or a loved one has been injured by a malfunctioning heater or any other appliance, you may be able to file a product liability lawsuit against the manufacturer.
-Injured victims can seek compensation for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering and emotional distress.
-Families of loved ones can file a wrongful death lawsuit seeking compensation as well.
-An experienced product defect lawyer will be able to advise victims and their families regarding their legal rights and options.
+Injured victims can seek compensation for medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering and emotional distress.
+Families of loved ones can also file a wrongful death lawsuit seeking compensation.
+An experienced product defect lawyer can advise victims and their families regarding their legal rights and options.